dyakonoff/cuba-validation/README.md

 ```
 [ProductEdit.java](validation-in-controllers/modules/web/src/io/dyakonoff/controllersvalidation/web/product/ProductEdit.java)

-Another example of adding Field.Validator in runtime can be found [here](https://www.cuba-platform.com/discuss/t/how-to-implement-error-display-when-using-custom-validator/2870/6).
+Another example of adding `Field.Validator` in runtime can be found [here](https://www.cuba-platform.com/discuss/t/how-to-implement-error-display-when-using-custom-validator/2870/6).

 [Top](#introduction)

 ## Validation in UI screen controllers

-This is a simple and intuitive approach that wold allow you perform quite complex checks of your screen data.
+This is a simple and intuitive approach that wold allow you to perform quite complex checks of your screen data.
 Here are pros and cons of this way:

 **Pros:**
 * Easy to implement: you just need to override `postValidate` method in your screen controller.
-* Has access to entity, screen controls, middleware services etc...
+* Has access to Entity object, screen UI controls, middleware services etc...
 * Can do checks of arbitrary complexity.
 * Easy to debug.

 **Cons:**
-* Acts only on one UI layer, so you'd need to repeat yourself if you have more than one UI clients (web and desktop, for example).
+* Acts only on one UI layer, so you'd need to repeat yourself if you have two or more UI modules (web and desktop, for example).
 * Can't help with REST calls validation, even for [Generic REST](https://doc.cuba-platform.com/manual-6.5/rest_api_v2.html).
 * Has difficulties with highlighting fields/components that contains incorrect data.
 (You'd have to do some CSS/JS magic to achieve that result.)